Oracle SELECT DISTINCT

 table_name;Code language: SQL (Structured Query Language) (sql)

-In this syntax, the combination of values in the column_1, column_2, and column_3 are used to determine the uniqueness of the data.
+In this syntax, the DISTINCT operator uses the combination of values in the column_1, column_2, and column_3 are evaluate the uniqueness of the data.

-Note that DISTINCT is a synonym of UNIQUE which is not SQL standard.
+Note that DISTINCT is a synonym of UNIQUE that is not SQL standard.
 It is a good practice to always use DISTINCT instead of UNIQUE.

 Let’s look at some examples of using SELECT DISTINCT to see how it works.